IT'S SAFE AND LEGAL!

 Wi-Fi is spreading fast throughout Cuba.
 You can stay in touch with your friends and families while you are abroad.

-Year after year, we take students to Cuba, many of them are from the U.S.
+Year after year, we take groups of travelers to Cuba, many of them are from the U.S.

 WHAT OUR STUDENTS SAY